paulsboutique3d/paulsboutique3d-kb/m41a/README.md

 To build a current M41A from this file set...

-Print the following:
+Print the following:<br/>
 -Thompson
-All files in the M41A\Thompson\V2-2.5-3 folder
+1.All files in the M41A\Thompson\V2-2.5-3 folder
-All files in the M41A\Thompson\V2.5 Static Trigger Assembly Simple folder All files in the M41A\Thompson\V3 folder
+2.All files in the M41A\Thompson\V2.5 Static Trigger Assembly Simple folder 3.All files in the M41A\Thompson\V3 folder <br/>
  	Choose either the 6 stripe or 7 stripe handle

 -Remington